The Power of Preconditioning in Overparameterized Low-Rank Matrix Sensing

 \paragraph{Iteration complexity.} Theorem~\ref{thm:main} shows that by choosing an appropriate $\alpha$, \myalg finds an $\epsilon$-accurate solution, i.e., $\|\myX_t\myX_t^\T-\Mtruth\|_{\fro}\le \epsilon\|\Mtruth\|$, in no more than an order of iterations.
 Roughly speaking, this asserts that \myalg converges at a constant linear rate after an initial phase of approximately $O(\log\kappa \cdot \log (\kappa n) )$ iterations.
 Most notably, the iteration complexity is nearly independent of the condition number $\kappa$, with a small overhead only through the poly-logarithmic additive term $O(\log\kappa \cdot \log (\kappa n))$.
 In contrast, \GD requires $O(\kappa^8 + \kappa^6\log(\kappa n/\varepsilon) )$ iterations to converge from a small random initialization to $\epsilon$-accuracy; see~\citet{stoger2021small, li2018algorithmic}.
 Thus, the convergence of \GD is much slower than \myalg even for mildly ill-conditioned matrices.

 \paragraph{Sample complexity.} The sample complexity of \myalg hinges upon the Assumption~\ref{assumption:opA}.
 When the sensing operator $\opA(\cdot)$ follows the Gaussian design, this assumption is fulfilled as long as $m\gtrsim nr_\star^2\cdot \mathsf{poly}(\kappa)$.
 Notably, our sample complexity depends only on the true rank $r_\star$, but not on the overparameterized rank $r$ --- a crucial feature in order to provide meaningful guarantees when the overparameterized rank $r$ is close to the full dimension $n$.
-The dependency on $\kappa$ in the sample complexity, on the other end, has been generally unavoidable in nonconvex low-rank estimation \citep{chi2019nonconvex}.
+The dependency on $\kappa$ in the sample complexity, on the other end, is believed to be an artifact of the proof, as empirically shown in some related settings (see e.g., Figure 4 of \cite{chen2019noisy}).
+Rigorously proving this, however, remains an open problem in nonconvex low-rank estimation \citep{chi2019nonconvex}.